gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-11-the-game-loop.md

 We first get hold of the canvas element which just sets up a drawing surface, then get its drawing ‘context’, the actual surface we’ll be manipulating.
 I’ve also stored the initial size of the canvas just in case.

 So now we get some sort of loop going.
 For now, I’ll be emulating the sort of the loop you’d see in a basic PC Game.
 It’ll likely evolve over time.

-(Side Note: When I first looked at this small square of a game, something didn’t seem right.
-Compared to playing the real Zelda:LttP on SNES/emulator, he seemed too tall and thin.
-The official game also has black bars at the top and bottom which made me question its true resolution.
-However, I’ve since learned that the SNES’s actual pixels aren’t square.
-They are wider than tall, leading to the squashed look of all SNES games.
-Crazy, right?)

 ## Javascript Timers